-The Contractor shall provide to Transport and Main Roads a dilapidation/condition report on the state of the existing ITS components prior to accepting the responsibility of existing ITS components.
-If the Contractor fails to provide a dilapidation report by the Contractor to Transport and Main Roads, the Contractor shall assume full responsibility for the operation and maintenance of the existing ITS without any exceptions during the project duration.
+The Contractor shall provide to the department a dilapidation / condition report on the state of the existing ITS components prior to accepting the responsibility of existing ITS components.
+If the Contractor fails to provide a dilapidation report by the Contractor to the department, the Contractor shall assume full responsibility for the operation and maintenance of the existing ITS without any exceptions during the project duration.